KWSN: KWSN

 KKFN and KKRC-FM were bought by the XMT Radio Group of Cedar Rapids, Iowa, in 1990 for $1.5 million.
 Major changes followed at both.
 KKRC-FM became classic rock KRRO on a new frequency at higher power; KKFN flipped to talk as KWSN (for "weather, sports and news") and picked up the programs of Larry King and Rush Limbaugh.

 A 1994 sale attempt to sell KWSN and KRRO to Radio One of Lincoln, Nebraska, failed.
 SFR, Inc., acquired the stations in 1994 and sold them to Midcontinent Radio of South Dakota for $3 million in 1996; this sale brought them under common control with KELO-AM-FM and saw them move into the KELO radio studios.

 KWSN remained a news-talk outlet until June 2000, when Midco opted to establish KELO AM as its news-talk station and move KWSN to a strictly sports format.

 After a 52-year history in Sioux Falls radio, Midcontinent sold all of its stations, including KWSN, to Backyard Broadcasting of Baltimore in 2004.
 It marked the company's exit from broadcasting, having sold off KELO-TV in 1996.
-Backyard sold its seven Sioux Falls stations in 2012 to their present owner, Midwest Communications, in a $13.35 million transaction.
+Backyard sold its seven Sioux Falls stations in 2012 to Midwest Communications in a $13.35 million transaction.